compi-migui/tfg-doc/src/md/60_results.md

 ### Support Vector Machine (SVM)
 Once again we will use all the same values for explained variance and kernel scale parameter ($\rho$) values as we did in the replication case.
-The results for all the permutations are shown in [@tbl:noleak-results-table-svm].
+The results for all the permutations are shown in [@Tbl:noleak-results-table-svm].

 +------------+----------+-----+--------+--------+--------+--------+--------+-----------+--------+